-Biarritz is part of the Basque Country and lies on the Atlantic coast in the southwest of France, not far from the Spanish border.
+Biarritz is one of our favorite places to send our travelers who book one of our Basque Country tours.
+Biarritz lies on the Atlantic coast in the southwest of France, not far from the Spanish border.

 It was once a small whaling town on the Atlantic coast.
 Then Napoleon III’s wife, the Empress Eugénie de Montijo, discovered it in the 1850s and ordered the construction of a luxurious vacation home on the sand dunes.
 This later became the luxury Hôtel du Palais.